-Whether you keep a running travel bucket list or you're thinking about planning that vacation you've been saving up for, it can help the selection process if you narrow down the options to a specific region—or, if that's too hard, at least honing in on one continent.
+Whether you keep a running travel bucket list or you're thinking about planning that vacation you've been saving up for, it can help the selection process if you narrow down the options to a specific region or even continent.
 Today, we're spotlighting the most bucket list-worthy destinations in South America.

 With some of the most beautiful national parks, charming towns, and exciting cities in the world, we made sure to include the best places to visit in South America for every type of traveler, from city slickers and foodies to adventure enthusiasts and thrill-seekers.
 In fact, once you get a glimpse of these beautiful places, it might end up making your travel bucket list even longer than it was when you started.
 Read on to learn about these incredible destinations and start drafting those out-of-office emails.

 The Surreal Brazilian Park

 The Hilly Parks in Santiago, Chilé

 Santiago, Chile, is known for its world-famous restaurants, cosmopolitan feel, vibrant architecture, exciting energy, and bustling nightlife.
 One of its most charming qualities is its many hilly parks.
 The one pictured above is Santa Lucia Hill, where you'll find many elaborate staircases, plazas, and fountains.
 It's the highest viewpoint in the city and also has a rich cultural history, which you'll learn about if you visit Santiago's many museums.

 The Haunting Ecaduarian Forrest

-When in Ecuador, you absolutely have to hike to Pailón del Diablo, which translates to "Devil's Cauldron" in English.
+When in Ecuador, you absolutely have to hike to Pailón del Diablo, which translates to "Devil's Cauldron."
 It's easily one of the most impressive waterfall views you'll ever see, though you should dress as if you're about to walk through a very wet carwash.
 It's located in the western foothills of the Ecuadorian Andes in a city called Baños de Agua Santa near the Amazon Basin.
 Another popular tourist destination here is the swing that looks down into a canyon abyss usually shrouded in heavy fog, which is why it's nicknamed "The Swing at the End of the World."

 The Colombian Church Inside a Canyon